MatriX1232/VectorView/README.md

 # SigLIP Image Embedding Pipeline 🖼️ ➡️ 🚀

-This project implements an image processing pipeline that leverages the SigLIP (Significantly Learning Image and Language Representations) model from Hugging Face Transformers to generate image embeddings.
+This project implements an image processing pipeline that leverages the SigLIP ( Sigmoid Loss for Language Image Pre-Training ;) ) model from Hugging Face Transformers to generate image embeddings.
 These embeddings are then stored in a LanceDB database, enabling efficient similarity search and other downstream tasks.
 The pipeline supports multi-threading for faster processing and GPU acceleration for image resizing and model inference.
 This project solves the problem of efficiently converting images into a vector representation suitable for semantic search and analysis.

 ## 🚀 Key Features